Rule 5101:4-4-31 | Food assistance: anticipating income.

 (J) How is contract or self-employment income anticipated?

-Assistance groups which, by contract or self-employment, derive their annual income in a period of time shorter than one year shall have that income averaged over a twelve-month period, provided the income from the contract is not received on an hourly or piecework basis.
+Assistance groups which, by contract or self-employment, derive their annual income in a period of time shorter than one year is to have that income averaged over a twelve-month period, provided the income from the contract is not received on an hourly or piecework basis.
 These assistance groups may include school employees, share croppers, farmers, and other self-employed assistance groups.
 However, these provisions do not apply to migrant or seasonal farm workers.
-Contract income which is not the assistance group's annual income and is not paid on an hourly or piecework basis shall be prorated over the period the income is intended to cover.
+Contract income which is not the assistance group's annual income and is not paid on an hourly or piecework basis is to be prorated over the period the income is intended to cover.

 (K) What expenses are included in income deductions?